 What is the 70% rule?

-Simply put, the 70% rule is a way to help house flippers determine the maximum price to pay for a fix-and-flip property in order to turn a profit.
+Simply put, the 70% rule is a way to help house flippers determine the maximum price they can pay for a fix-and-flip property in order to turn a profit.
 The rule states that a fix-and-flip investor should pay 70% of the After Repair Value (ARV) of a property, minus the cost of necessary repairs and improvements.

 The remaining 30% is not all profit

 One common mistake, though, is that new fix-and-flip investors automatically assume the “leftover” 30% will be all profit.
-This couldn’t be further from the truth, as that leftover 30% has to also accommodate the costs associated with purchasing, renovating and selling the property.
-These costs could include anything from agent commissions to closing costs, title inspections and hard money lender fees.
+This couldn’t be further from the truth, because that leftover 30% has to also accommodate the costs associated with purchasing, renovating and selling the property.
+These costs could include anything from agent commissions to closing costs, title inspections and any hard money lender fees.
 The profit is what is left after all of the costs have been subtracted.

 A tool to help prevent overpaying for an investment property